talha-01/kubernetes-projects/002-flask-app-cluster/readme.md

 ```bash
 docker login
 ```
+Make sure that you have a repository in your Docker Hub account.
+If not, you need to create a repository on Docker Hub.
+Alternatively, you can use other registries such as AWS ECR.
+However, you need to follow thier instructions for the login and push process if you choose so.

 ```bash
 docker push talhas/roman-converter-app:v1
 ```
+The steps above can be completed using any computer, however, you should use the Kubernetes master node for the rest of the tutorial.

 ## Create Kubernetes Pod
+The commands below will create a pod with roman-converter-app running inside at port 80, which is the same port that was exposed when creating the image above.
 ```bash
 cat << EOF > roman-app-pod.yaml -
 apiVersion: v1